Sanyuanli incident

-The Sanyuanli incident (三元里抗英事件) was a military conflict between regular troops of the British Army and an irregular force made up of Chinese militia and local citizens that took place around Sanyuanli village on the outskirts of Canton (now Guangzhou) on the 29 May 1841 after the Second Battle of Canton at the time of the First Opium War (1839–1842).
-Regarded by the British as a minor skirmish, to the Chinese it is regarded as a live example of a spontaneous uprising by the indigenous Chinese people in response to the actions of an actively aggressive invading foreign power since 1644.
+The Sanyuanli incident (三元里抗英事件) was a military conflict between British troops and an irregular force made up of Chinese militia and local citizens that took place around Sanyuanli village on the outskirts of Canton (now Guangzhou) on the 29 May 1841 after the Second Battle of Canton at the time of the First Opium War (1839–1842).
+Though it was a minor skirmish, in the centuries that followed the incident took on legendary proportions among the Chinese public.
+The Chinese government has erected several monuments to commemorate the legacy of the incident.

 Background

-On 25 May 1841, British forces under Major-general Hugh Gough left their transports at Qìnhăi (沁海) some 5 mi north west of Canton and prepared to storm the city.
+On 25 May 1841, British forces under Major-general Hugh Gough left their transports at Qìnhăi (沁海) some 5 mi north west of Canton and prepared to attack the city.
 By the evening of the next day they had captured four Chinese forts and stood ready to attack the city walls.
-Instead, word arrived that the Qing authorities had agreed to British demands for compensation and the withdrawal of troops such that the planned assault was put on hold on the morning of the 27th.
+Instead, word arrived that Chinese authorities had agreed to British demands for compensation and the withdrawal of troops such that the planned assault was put on hold on the morning of the 27th.

 Incident

 Postponement of the attack left nearly 5,000 British and Indian troops milling around in the sultry heat and moist atmosphere of the paddy fields north of Canton.
 According to historian Frederic Wakeman, there was no question that looting took place in villages such as Sanyuanli, but on the whole, by British military standards of the time, the troops behaved well.
-Nevertheless, according to Chinese sources, the rape of villager Wei Shaoguang's (韋紹光) wife by a British soldier triggered the incident.
+According to Chinese sources, a British patrol entered the home of local villager Wei Shaoguang (韋紹光) and proceeded to rape his wife, which triggered the incident.
 Thereafter the incensed local populace, swelled by arrivals from nearby villages, grew into a crowd of 10,000 who besieged the British on all sides.
-Armed with machetes, pikes and a variety of swords they enticed a detachment of 60 British Sepoys into the marshy paddy fields where the latters' flintlock muskets, sodden by the heavy rain, failed to fire as the villagers attacked.
-Four British soldiers were killed with a further twenty or more wounded.
+Armed with machetes, pikes and a variety of swords they enticed a detachment of 60 Indian soldiers into the marshy paddy fields where the latter's flintlock muskets, sodden by the heavy rain, failed to fire as the villagers attacked.
+Four Indian soldiers were killed while roughly 20 were wounded.

-The British dispatched two units of marines, armed with waterproof percussion muskets, to reinforce the Sepoys.
-After a two-hour siege British forces withdrew to the Western Fort, only to be followed by the villagers who once more surrounded them.
-Once he understood the situation, the British commander passed a message to Guangzhou governor Yu Baochun (余葆纯) telling him that if the siege continued, the main force of the British Army would raze Canton to the ground.
-Yu, well aware that this was no empty threat given the size of the enemy forces, urged the crowd to disperse, which only led to him being branded a traitor to the people.
+The British dispatched two detachments of Royal Marines, armed with waterproof percussion muskets, to reinforce the Indians.
+After a two-hour standoff, British forces withdrew to the Western Fort, only to be followed by the villagers who once more surrounded them.
+Once he understood the situation, Gough sent a message to Guangzhou governor Yu Baochun (余葆纯), informing him that if the siege continued, his army would raze Canton to the ground.
+Yu, well aware that this was no empty threat given the size of Gough's force, urged the crowd to disperse, which led to him being branded a traitor to the people.